More Articles

 4Social interaction - People are good medicine

-Socializing may have a protective effect on the brain because it's a form of mental exercise.
+Socializing has a protective effect on the brain because it's a form of mental exercise.
 Not only does interacting with people stimulate the brain, but it can also keep you sharp, because dealing with people can be pretty challenging.
-Strong social ties have been associated with lower blood pressure and longer life expectancies.
+Strong social relationships have been associated with lower blood pressure and longer life expectancies.

-And having no social ties is believed to be an independent risk factor for cognitive decline in older persons.
+And loneliness and social isolation is believed to be an important risk factor for cognitive decline in older persons.

-A U.S. team found14 that talking to another person for 10 minutes a day improves memory and test scores.
+U.S. researchers found11 that talking to another person for 10 minutes a day improves memory and test scores.
 They found that socializing was just as effective as more traditional kinds of mental exercise in boosting memory and intellectual performance.
 They also found that the higher the level of social interaction, the better the cognitive functioning.
-Social interaction included getting together or having phone chats with relatives, friends and neighbors.
+Social interaction included getting together or having phone conversations with relatives, friends, colleagues, and neighbors.

 5Sleep & Nap

-Sleep plays a crucial role in brain development and growth.
+Sleep plays critical and sometimes crucial role in brain development and growth.

-One of the explanations the science has come up with for the healing power of sleep is that sleep may contribute to neurogenesis, the formation of new nerve cells in the brain16.
-New research in animals17 provides a clue about how the sleep deprivation harm the brains - reduces the number of new brain cells.
-Without sufficient sleep, neurons may not have time to repair all the damage, and so could malfunction during the day.
+Science explains the healing power of sleep by the fact that sleep may contribute to neurogenesis, which is the process of formation of new nerve cells in the brain.
+Research in animals13 provides an insight about how the sleep deprivation is harmful for the brain - it reduces the number of new brain cells.
+Without sufficient sleep, neurons may not have enough time to repair all the damage, and so could malfunction during the day.

 Sleep is necessary for the brain to process and consolidate knowledge and for memories to form.
-Neuroscientists say that during sleep the hippocampus (where memory is stored) becomes highly active and moves knowledge from short-term memory to long-term memory18-19.
+Neuroscientists say that during sleep the hippocampus (part of the brain where memory is stored) becomes highly active and moves knowledge from short-term memory to long-term memory14.

 The memories laid down by the sleeping brain are of two kinds.
-Declarative memory is memory for information - facts, dates, and names.
+Declarative memory or the memory for information - facts, dates, and names.
 Procedural memory is what allows us to do things like play a musical instrument, ride a bicycle, or add up a bill.
 Scientists think these two types of memory are influenced by different parts of the sleep cycle.
-Slow wave sleep benefit mainly the consolidation of declarative memories.
-In contrast, rapid eye movement (REM) sleep seems to benefit procedural memory20.
+Slow wave sleep benefits mainly the consolidation of declarative memories.
+In contrast, rapid eye movement (REM) sleep seems to benefit procedural memory15.

 According to animal studies, when you perform a task, the brain cells fire in a certain sequence.
 If you then fall asleep, the same cells automatically fire in an identical sequence without being distracted or disrupted by incoming visual stimuli.